UoB-Developer-01/british-isles-adventures-/log.md

 1. pick/vote for the best activities
-2. find best locations and roadmap to them
+1. find best locations and roadmap to them
+1. buy 360 camera

 ----